bareboat-necessities/lysmarine_gen/README.md

 CoreMP135 has only 512GB RAM.
 You won't be able to handle traffic with SignalK having too many paths, like 1000s of AIS targets, etc

+Running SignalK and PyPilot motor controller at same time on CoreMP135 is not a good idea.
+Disable SignalK if you intend using PyPilot as an autopilot.

 # About Name

 Yes.
 It's a play of words inspired by the name of the song from "The Jungle Book"